midnightxyzw/bdo-nsfw/PAZ/README.md

 - Known Issues:
   - Ranger body part missing when wearing some cash shop armor.
 Looks fine in underwear mode.
   - Darknight body part missing when wearing some cash shop armor.
 Looks fine in underwear mode.
-  - Sorceress body missed one pevis mesh. could be incorrect partcut.
+  - Sorceress body missed one pelvis mesh. could be incorrect partcut.
   - Nova:
     - Skin has dark marks when wearing cash shop armor.
 Looks normal when wearing underwear only.
   - Mystic: